Corrections, Expressions of Concern, and Retractions

 Notifying PLOS of concerns about submitted or published work

-- If you wish to notify PLOS of an error in your publication that may warrant a correction, please email the journal directly with the relevant details (article citation & DOI, description of the error).
+- If you wish to notify PLOS of an error in your publication that may warrant a correction, please email the journal directly with the relevant details (article citation & DOI, description of the error), proposed correction text, and supporting files and/or revised figures, as applicable.
+For corrections that involve the article’s results, include supplementary files with the underlying raw data to support the results in question.

 - If you wish to notify PLOS of concerns pertaining to the integrity, validity, or reliability of a PLOS article, please email the PLOS Publication Ethics team at firstname.lastname@example.org and cc the journal.
 Include in your email the full citation and DOI of the article in question and details as to your specific concerns.